ibm-cloud-docs/vmwaresolutions/services/f5_ordering.md

 * **Better**: This offer is built on the benefits of the **Good** option, with the addition of BIG-IP DNS™, BIG-IP Advanced Firewall Manager™ (AFM), and BIG-IP Application Acceleration Manager™ (AAM) modules.
 It delivers global traffic management services, application performance optimization, and advanced network firewall and Distributed Denial of Service (DDoS) mitigation capabilities.
 * **Best**: In addition to the **Good** and **Better** offers, BIG-IP Application Security Manager™ (ASM) provides comprehensive application protection against L7 DDoS, Open Web Application Security Project (OWASP) top 10 threats, and common application vulnerabilities.
 BIG-IP Access Policy Manager™ (APM) offers users secure, simplified access to applications located anywhere within a multi-cloud environment, incorporating features such as SSO (Single Sign-On) and MFA (Multi-Factor Authentication).

 You cannot change the license model after service installation.
-To change the license model, you must remove the existing service and reinstall the service by choosing a different license model.
+To change the license model, you must delete the existing service and reinstall the service by choosing a different license model.
 {:important}

 ## Related links